turinglabsorg/magiclink-vue-boilerplate/README.md

 VUE_APP_NETWORK=
 ```

-After everything is setted up you can run VueJS project.
+After everything is setted up you can run VueJS project, you can find a live example here: https://turinglabsorg.github.io/magiclink-vue-boilerplate/

 ## Project setup
 ```